Latest News

 Bios:

 150 word bio: Kirsty Logan’s latest books are the novel Now She is Witch and The Unfamiliar: A Queer Motherhood Memoir.
-Her next book will be a short story collection, due out on Valentine’s Day 2025.
-She is also the author of two previous novels, three story collections, two chapbooks, a 10-hour audio play for Audible, several collaborative projects with musicians and visual artists, and around 300 short stories.
+Her next book will be a short story collection, No & Other Love Stories, due out on Valentine’s Day 2025.
+She is the author of three novels, three story collections, two chapbooks, a 10-hour audio play for Audible, several collaborative projects with musicians and visual artists, and around 300 short stories.
 Her books have won the Lambda, Polari, Saboteur, Scott and Gavin Wallace awards.
-Her work has been optioned for TV, adapted for stage, recorded for radio and podcasts, exhibited in galleries and distributed from a vintage Wurlitzer cigarette machine.
+Her work has been optioned for TV, developed for film, adapted for stage, recorded for radio and podcasts, exhibited in galleries and distributed from a vintage Wurlitzer cigarette machine.
 She is currently collaborating on several projects across film, TV, collaborative chapbooks, and performance.

 Extremely comprehensive bio: Kirsty Logan is a professional daydreamer.
 Her published work spans novels, short stories, audio and radio work, memoir, poetry and collaborative work with musicians, artists and performers.